horvathaa/adamite/README.md

 This boilerplate is heavily inspired by and adapted from [https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate), with additional support for React 16.13 features and Webpack 4.

-Please open up an issue to nudge me to keep the npm packages up-to-date.
-FYI, it takes time to make different packages with different versions work together nicely.

 ## Installing and Running